-But for the past eight years, successive governments have enacted harmful policies against people seeking asylum, including the indefinite detention of everyone who arrived by boat after 19 July 2013.
+But for the past eight years, successive governments have enacted harmful policies against people seeking asylum, including the indefinite detention of everyone who arrived by sea after 19 July 2013.

 Countless Parliamentary and Departmental inquiries, UN investigations, reports by the Australian Human Rights Commission, and numerous whistleblowers, including the government’s own doctors have repeatedly told us the same story of systematic abuse, violence and medical neglect of people held in detention facilities.
 Tragically, 13 people have died in these centres.

-After 8 long years of toxic politics, it’s time the Government frees these women, men and children, and quickly resettles them into our community, so they can be safe and have a permanent home in which to rebuild their lives.
+After eight long years of toxic politics, it’s time the Government freed these women, men and children, and quickly resettled them into our community, so they can be safe and have a permanent home in which to rebuild their lives.